thisdougb/thisdougb.github.io/docs/_posts/2023-11-02-we-were-promised-jetpacks.markdown

 Sound a bit Orwellian, Kafka-esque?
 This is pretty much how the IT industry now makes software.
-From an infinite stream, we mechanically process each micro task in isolatation of the next ones.
+From an infinite stream, we mechanically process micro tasks.
 Commoditisation of software production has nullified the intellectual creativity it once had.
 Working with technology wasn't supposed to be like this.